zaiisao/Documentation/en/Real-time-Messaging/rtm_token.md

 When the app server processes the request, it sends a new RTM token to the client.

 > You must use the RTM within 24 hours after it is generated.
-Otherwise, you need to regenerate the RTM token.
+Otherwise, you need to regenerate the RTM token and call [`renewToken`](https://docs.agora.io/en/Real-time-Messaging/API%20Reference/RTM_cpp/classagora_1_1rtm_1_1_i_rtm_service.html#a2c33be67bfec02d69041f1e8978f4559) to update your RTM token.